Mharis64/Mharis64/README.md

 - 👋 Hi, I’m @Mharis64
 - 👀 I’m interested in ... software designing and website development
 - 🌱 I’m currently learning... software Engineering in COMSATS UNIVERSITY ISLAMABAD PAKISTAN
 - 💞️ I’m looking to collaborate on...
-Software designing and website development
+Software development and website development
 - 📫 How to reach me ...harismhd64@gmail.com

 <!---